marinofelipe/marinofelipe.github.io/about.md

 header:
   image: /assets/banners/berlin_s_bahn.png
 ---

+# Acknowledgements:
+# - The GitHub projects included are heavily inpired by the work of https://github.com/liyasthomas/liyasthomas.github.io

 Hi.
 I'm a sofware engineer specialized in iOS and Swift development.

 In my 10 years of experience I have worked on different fields, the latest 5 at [GetYourGuide](https://apps.apple.com/us/app/getyourguide-travel-tickets/id705079381), where I have had the pleasure to work with amazing people and developed myself into a Staff Engineer.